|

 DIY deodorant recipe

-Step 6: In the end, once it’s cool down, add essential oil, if you wish.
+Step 6: In the end, once it’s cooled down, add essential oil, if you wish.

 DIY deodorant recipe